quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder

-As in HPACK, the decoder processes field blocks and emits the corresponding field sections.
+As in HPACK, the decoder processes a series of representations and emits the corresponding field sections.
 It also processes instructions received on the encoder stream that modify the dynamic table.
-Note that field blocks and encoder stream instructions arrive on separate streams.
-This is unlike HPACK, where field blocks can contain instructions that modify the dynamic table, and there is no dedicated stream of HPACK instructions.
+Note that encoded field sections and encoder stream instructions arrive on separate streams.
+This is unlike HPACK, where field sections can contain instructions that modify the dynamic table, and there is no dedicated stream of HPACK instructions.

-The decoder MUST emit field lines in the order their representations appear in the input field block.
+The decoder MUST emit field lines in the order their representations appear in the encoded field section.

 ### Blocked Decoding

-Upon receipt of a field block, the decoder examines the Required Insert Count.
+Upon receipt of an encoded field section, the decoder examines the Required Insert Count.
+When the Required Insert Count is less than or equal to the decoder's Insert Count, the field section can be processed immediately.
-When the Required Insert Count is less than or equal to the decoder's Insert Count, the field block can be processed immediately.
-Otherwise, the stream on which the field block was received becomes blocked.
+Otherwise, the stream on which the field section was received becomes blocked.

-While blocked, field block data SHOULD remain in the blocked stream's flow control window.
-A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all field blocks the decoder has started reading from the stream.
+While blocked, field section data SHOULD remain in the blocked stream's flow control window.
+A stream becomes unblocked when the Insert Count becomes greater than or equal to the Required Insert Count for all field sections the decoder has started reading from the stream.

-When processing field blocks, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the field block can be decoded, as prescribed in {{blocked-streams}}.
-If it encounters a Required Insert Count smaller than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see {{invalid-references}}.
+When processing encoded field sections, the decoder expects the Required Insert Count to equal the lowest possible value for the Insert Count with which the field section can be decoded, as prescribed in {{blocked-streams}}.
+If it encounters a Required Insert Count smaller than expected, it MUST treat this as a connection error of type QPACK_DECOMPRESSION_FAILED; see
+{{invalid-references}}.
 If it encounters a Required Insert Count larger than expected, it MAY treat this as a connection error of type QPACK_DECOMPRESSION_FAILED.

 ### State Synchronization

 The decoder signals the following events by emitting decoder instructions ({{decoder-instructions}}) on the decoder stream.

-#### Completed Processing of a Field Block
+#### Completed Processing of a Field Section

-After the decoder finishes decoding a field block containing dynamic table references, it MUST emit an Entry Acknowledgement instruction ({{entry-acknowledgement}}).
-A stream may carry multiple field blocks in the case of intermediate responses, trailers, and pushed requests.
-The encoder interprets each Entry Acknowledgement instruction as acknowledging the earliest unacknowledged field block containing dynamic table references sent on the given stream.
+After the decoder finishes decoding a field section encoded using representations containing dynamic table references, it MUST emit an Entry Acknowledgement instruction ({{entry-acknowledgement}}).
+A stream may carry multiple field sections in the case of intermediate responses, trailers, and pushed requests.
+The encoder interprets each Entry Acknowledgement instruction as acknowledging the earliest unacknowledged field section containing dynamic table references sent on the given stream.

 #### Abandonment of a Stream

-When an endpoint receives a stream reset before the end of a stream or before all field blocks are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
+When an endpoint receives a stream reset before the end of a stream or before all field sections are processed on that stream, or when it abandons reading of a stream, it generates a Stream Cancellation instruction; see
 {{stream-cancellation}}.
 This signals to the encoder that all references to the dynamic table on that stream are no longer outstanding.
 A decoder with a maximum dynamic table capacity ({{maximum-dynamic-table-capacity}}) equal to zero MAY omit sending Stream Cancellations, because the encoder cannot have any dynamic table references.
 An encoder cannot infer from this instruction that any updates to the dynamic table have been received.

 The Entry Acknowledgement and Stream Cancellation instructions permit the encoder to remove references to entries in the dynamic table.
 When an entry